Inspiring and empowering young people

 JA Central Ontario brings the world of work to life: from creating the perfect resumé and job interview prep, to exploring unknown job markets and building industry connections.
 JA students are ready to tackle the job market today and in the future - no matter what that future holds.

-JA Central Ontario brings financial health education to life: empowering students not only with the practical skills they need to manage their finances, but also the mindset to build, grow and adapt in a changing financial landscape.
+JA Central Ontario is a leader in financial health education: empowering students not only with the practical skills they need to manage their finances, but also the mindset to build, grow and adapt in a changing financial landscape.

 After the past couple of years, young people are ready to make some big, social and structural changes.
 The best way to shake things up?
 Do it yourself!
 An entrepreneurial mindset, and the right supportive networks, are the first things youth need as they plan the future they want to see - not just the future they inherit.
 Entrepreneurship not only accelerates economic growth16, it offers a grass-roots path for real change.